-An 1800 calorie bodybuilding meal plan should include a series of meals and snacks that promote lean muscle growth, give you plenty of energy for your workouts, all while keeping you feeling full and satisfied.
+An 1800-calorie bodybuilding meal plan should include a series of meals and snacks that promote lean muscle growth, and give you plenty of energy for your workouts, all while keeping you feeling full and satisfied.

 While this may sound straightforward, knowing both the right foods to eat and how much to eat is difficult and one of the most common questions I get from my nutrition clients.

-The bodybuilding meal plan below provides you with a complete food list, which includes the quantities and portion sizes.
-The meal plan also incorporates the optimal macronutrient breakdown of protein, carbs, and fats.
+The bodybuilding meal plan below provides you with a complete food list, including quantities, portion sizes, and the optimal macronutrient breakdown (protein, carbs, and fats).

 Who Is The 1800 Calorie Bodybuilding Meal Plan For?